 Crusaders beat Waratahs 54-28 in Super Rugby trans-Tasman

-WOLLONGONG, Australia (AP) — The New Zealand-champion Crusaders outclassed Australian strugglers the New South Wales Waratahs 54-28 in the trans-Tasman Super Rugby tournament on Saturday.
+WOLLONGONG, Australia (AP) — The New Zealand-champion Crusaders outclassed Australian strugglers the New South Wales Waratahs to take a bonus point from a 54-28 win in the trans-Tasman Super Rugby tournament on Saturday.

-It was the 12th consecutive win by New Zealand sides over their Australian counterparts through the first 2 1-2 rounds of the tournament.

-The Christchurch-based Crusaders were expected to win handsomely and did so, by eight tries to three, against the Waratahs who finished last in the Australian domestic Super Rugby competition.
+The Christchurch-based Crusaders were expected to win handsomely and did so, by eight tries to three, against the team that finished last in the Australian domestic Super Rugby competition.

+Later, the Auckland-based Blues beat the ACT Brumbies 38-10 to extend to 13 matches the winning streak of New Zealand teams over Australian rivals this season.

+The teams were locked at 10-10 after tries by hookers Kurt Eklund for the Blues and Connal McInerney for the Brumbies.

+The Blues broke the stalemate with scrumhalf Finlay Christie's superb try just before halftime.
+Rieko Ioane broke the defensive line and passed to Christie, who ran 40 meters weaving past four tacklers to score.

+The Blues ran away with the match with a strong second half, adding tries by wingers Bryce Heem and A.J.
+Lam and center T.J.
+Faiaine.
+The Brumbies competed for territory but lacked finishing ability.

-But the 13-time Super Rugby champions had to work hard at times against the plucky Waratahs, who were only a point behind — 7-6 — after 30 minutes.
+The 13-time Super Rugby champion Crusaders had to work hard at times against the plucky Waratahs, who were only a point behind — 7-6 — after 30 minutes.

 The Crusaders scored four tries in a 12-minute period on either side of halftime to take the match away from the Waratahs, who still made the contest interesting with two tries in the space of two minutes in the middle of the second half.